 The professor looks down at the paper, scans the title and looks up at my pink, sweaty face.
 She is clearly very uncomfortable.
 I’m still smiling like an idiot.

-I get the paper back.
-There’s a big fat “D” at the top, and every paragraph is covered in angry red ink pointing out all errors in fact and thought.
+When I got the paper back — a big fat “D” was scrawled at the top.
+Every paragraph was covered in angry red ink pointing out all errors in fact and thought.
 In a couple of places her pen went through the paper.

-Did I mention that she’s African-American and has a southern accent?
+Did I mention that she was African-American and had a southern accent?